stfc/PSyclone/lib/profiling/vernier/README.md

-# PSyclone Wrapper Library for Dr Hook
+# PSyclone Wrapper Library for Vernier

 This is a wrapper library that maps the [PSyclone profiling API]( https://psyclone.readthedocs.io/en/stable/profiling.html#profiling)